KevinITS-site/KevinITS-site.github.io/another-page.md

 1. <a href= "https://w3id.org/arco/resource/Lombardia/CulturalInstituteOrSite/df850573204fac1a1938c8ecbd703b30"> IRI Museo Civico</a> <br>
 2. <a href= "https://w3id.org/arco/resource/Lombardia/Site/88bbeb320f82f33c71368ac984b74f06"> IRI Palazzo Te</a>

 Considering that we were dealing with an event, we opted for the IRI of Palazzo Te, estimating that it indicates the site in a more general sense and could hence produce a wider range of results.
-To find the right triple, we questioned Chat GPT again, and we also included another LLM, that is, Gemini.
+To find the right triple, we questioned ChatGPT again, and we also included another LLM, that is, Gemini.
 This time, we employed a few-shot prompting technique and we asked:

 In RDF the sentence Cristo Morto by Mantegna is kept in Pinacoteca di Brera is expressed:
 Subject: Cristo Morto = https://w3id.org/arco/resource/HistoricOrArtisticProperty/0300180068